 In 2016 Decree 1252 creates the National System for Multiannual Programming and Investment Management (also known as Inverte.pe) and replaces the National Investment System.
 One of the main goals of this law is closing gaps in infrastructure and access to State services, for the effective delivery of services and supply of the infrastructure necessary for the country’s development.
 In 2018 the regulations of Decree 1252 were published and in 2019 the General Directorate of the National System for Multiannual Programming and Investment Management was approved.
 This new Investment System gives ministries and legal and local governments the faculty to develop sectoral, regional and local plans that are based upon the identification of gaps in infrastructure and access to public services.
+The National System of Multiannual Programming and Investment Management is an administrative system of the State, which seeks to guide the use of public resources allocated to investment for the effective provision of services and infrastructure necessary for the country's development.
 See the complete legal framework.

 The General Investment Programming Directorate has developed general formulation and assessment methodologies, as well as a methodology for the ex-post assessment of investment projects.
 These methodologies place an emphasis on the economic cost-benefit assessment (private and corporate), disaster risk identification, economic sustainability analysis of the projects during their projected functioning time, and gives guidance in the determination of the type of environmental impact study that might be necessary according to the project type.
 On the other hand, the sectors have the faculty to formulate and approve the specific methodologies of their sector.
 See the full list of methodologies.